particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.6.1"}}

-The `Vector` template is a dynamically-sized vector, essentially a dynamically-sized array, with additional convenience functions.
+The `Vector` C++ template is a dynamically-sized vector, essentially a dynamically-sized array, with additional convenience functions.
 It's similar to `std::vector` but does not require linking std::vector into the user application, which can save on flash usage.
 Vector is used by [Ledger](#ledger).

 As it a template, it can be used to store arbitrary C++ data types as well as standard built-in types.
 Some examples of types used in Device OS include: